Metonymi/we3tasks/README.md

 # Discussion

 As you can see, Metonymi's representations have dimension 2048, which is very small for NLP applications.
-We recommended adding your own hand-crafted features to Metonymi's for the best possible model (make sure to increase the training iterations of whatever algorithm you chose to accommodate the increased dimensionality if you use your own features).
+We recommended adding your own features to Metonymi's for the best possible model (make sure to increase the training iterations of whatever algorithm you chose to accommodate the increased dimensionality if you use your own features).

 We think the best way to use this repo is as a proof of concept: these tasks can be performed successfully using classic TF-IDF features, but those features are going to let you down if the task is more complicated than these are.
 That's where Metonymi's features are going to help you the most.
 We're not looking at simple statistics about word use; we're creating a distributed representation for each document that captures its complex semantic properties and puts individual words in a greater context.